flutter/devtools/tool/README.md

 ### Tag the release
 Checkout the commit from which you want to release DevTools (likely the commit for the PR you just landed).
+You can run `git log -v` to see the commits.
 Run the `tag_version.sh` script to create a tag on the `flutter/devtools` repo for this release.
 This script will automatically determine the version from `packages/devtools/pubspec.yaml` so there is no need to manually enter the version.
 ```shell
 tool/tag_version.sh